 Indiana’s waterways are in distress, with numerous reports highlighting the severe pollution issues affecting the state’s rivers and lakes.
+IndyStar reveals that nearly 25,000 miles of Indiana rivers are too contaminated for recreational use.

-Challenges Faced by Water Resources
+ToggleWhat Challenges Do Water Resources Face?

 These contaminants primarily come from agricultural runoff, industrial activities, and wastewater discharge.
 The Clean Water Act aimed to address these issues, yet substantial work remains to achieve its goals.

+Regulatory measures and conservation efforts are continually needed to protect Indiana’s water quality.
 Rivers like the Wabash and Ohio provide habitat for diverse wildlife.
 Lakes, such as Lake Michigan, are vital for recreation and tourism.
+These water bodies also supply drinking water to millions, making them essential for public health.

 Additionally, rivers and lakes in Indiana support agriculture through irrigation and are vital for transportation and industry.